Borzoneg/Codewars-in-C/README.md

 ## Structure:
 - **main.c**: main file from where i call all the function i'm gonna create, each function is relative to one challenge;
-- **some_title.c**: file relative to one single challenge, the text of eache challenge are liste below.
+- **some_title.c**: file relative to one single challenge, the text of each challenge are lists below.

 ## Challenges:
 - #### Counting Duplicate